mrjeoffrey/notetaker/README.md

 <br>

-Use the Note Taker application to write and save notes.
+Please use the Note Taker application to write and save notes.
 This application uses Express.js back-end and will save and retrieve note data from a JSON file.
 <br>

 ## Table of Contents